ParamDeshpande/Fastest-line-follower/README.md

 # MazeRunnerVol2
-Maze solver and line follower with 90 and 135 degree turns All the files concatenate to one single file do not change the file names as it also changes the order in which they are placed if using a arduino board if using a atmel studio or 'c' else copy them in separate files( you dont need the procedure if you are already coding in raw c )
+Maze solver and line follower with 90 and 135 degree turns All the files concatenate to one single file do not change the file names as it also changes the order in which they are placed if using a arduino board if using a atmel studio or 'c' else copy them in separate files( you would be smart enough to not be told procedure's if you were already coding in raw c )

 (about the bot)